amirkdv/codex/README.md

 study notes, what have you.
 Their topic, format, and cadence varies over time but a few things are constant:

-1. I don't want to integrate a whole new note-taking app in my life and learn all about its UI, semantics, menus, quirks and limitations.
-Note taking should be zero effort: written in my editor of choice, in my format of choice, stored/versioned by my tool of choice.
-A good journaling workflow should preferably be resilient to changes in these preferences.
+1. **zero effort**: I don't want to integrate a whole new note-taking app in my life and learn all about its UI, semantics, menus, quirks and limitations.
-1. Notes should be in plain text.
-That way all normal tools (grep, vim, git, etc) Just Work.
+   I'd like to write in my editor of choice (which might change over time), in my format of choice (which might depend on context), and store/version them by my tool of choice.
+Yet, somehow, I'd like to have a nice UI with good search.
-1. Viewing, searching and exploring notes is the main point of keeping track of them.
-However, this is an activity that happens at a distinct time from writing.
-When writing, you want the least friction to focus on what you're writing.
-When browsing, you're seeking and rummaging.
-You want to have all your notes at your disposal.
+1. **read vs write**: When writing, I want the least friction to focus on what I'm writing.
+When reading, I'm exploring, seeking or rummaging.
+I want to have all my notes at my disposal.
-1. I paste a lot of my writing in external tools that support markdown.
-I won't miss the annoying workflow of fixing my markdown by switching between "edit" and "preview" on a comment widget.
+1. **inter-op**: I paste a lot of my writing in external tools that support markdown (e.g. GitHub) or rich-text paste (e.g. Google Docs).
+It'd be nice if I could interact with both these scenarios easily.

 If this sounds similar to a problem you have, give Codex a go!
 You might like it.